jamesvdinh/deepast/segmentation/nnunet_zarr_inference/README.md

 - `segmentation_count`: Count of predictions per voxel (float32)

 The default target name is "segmentation", but this can be customized using the output_targets parameter.

+## Environment Variables

+- `OMP_NUM_THREADS`: Controls the number of OpenMP threads per process.
+Recommended to set this to (Total CPU cores / Number of processes).
+- `nnUNet_compile`: Controls model compilation (default is enabled).
+Set to 'false' to disable compilation if you encounter issues.